Minister insists no major welfare rebellion on the horizon after whip quits

 Around 800,000 people are set to lose out on the benefit under the Government’s proposals, according to an impact assessment published alongside Wednesday’s legislation.

+Ms Foxcroft received hugs and other gestures of support from her Labour backbench colleagues as she appeared in the Commons on Friday as MPs took part in votes on the assisted dying Bill.

+Several colleagues approached her, offering warm words, hugs, an arm on the shoulder or a pat on the back.

-Responding to Ms Foxcroft’s resignation, a Government spokesperson said: “This Labour Government was elected to deliver change.
+Responding to her resignation, a Government spokesperson said: “This Labour Government was elected to deliver change.
 The broken welfare system we inherited is failing the sick and most vulnerable and holding too many young people back.
 It is fair and responsible to fix it.

 “Our principled reforms will ensure those who can work should, that those who want to work are properly supported, and that those with most severe disabilities and health conditions are protected.”